Every elected representative from this area is asking the governor to delay any formal adoption of rules relating to septic systems in the state.

 The rules call for various "points" which have to be earned in order for septic systems to be placed on properties.
 Experts say obtaining those points will be very difficult and it could mean a minimum lot size of more than 11 acres.

-Page 2 of 3 - Smith said that could nearly eliminate commercial development and put a big strain on residential development.
+Smith said that could nearly eliminate commercial development and put a big strain on residential development.
 He fears the construction industry would be crippled.

 That is apparently the feeling the lawmakers, as well, who outlined those points in their letter to the governor.